 |The following notes are not comprehensive and are intended as a guide only.
 Before planning your wedding in the Bahamas we strongly advise you to contact the Bahamian embassy in your home country or your country's embassy in the Bahamas to obtain up-to-date legal requirements.|

-Visitors need to be on Bahamian soil when applying for a marriage licence, and need to have been in the country for 24 hours before the wedding can take place.
+Visitors need to be on Bahamian soil when applying for a marriage license and need to have been in the country for 24 hours before the wedding can take place.

-On application for a licence, which needs to be signed by two witnesses over the age of 18, the following documents are required:
+On application for a license, which needs to be signed by two witnesses over the age of 18, the following documents are required: